The Perfect Worker Doesn’t Focus on Perfection

 Making Mistakes & Learning From Them

-Throughout various Productivity Seminars, we keep on hearing people associating making a mistake with failing.
+Throughout various Productivity Seminars, we keep hearing that people associate making a mistake with failure.
 We all make mistakes from time to time – that’s part of being human.
-Those mistakes don’t define us and our work, the way we react to them and move forward does.
+Those mistakes don’t define us and our work, but the way we react to them and move forward does.

 It’s time to switch our mindset when it comes to making mistakes.
 Mistakes aren’t necessarily a closing door for future possibilities.
 Now, obviously if you keep on making the same mistake over and over again without ever switching gears, some doors will eventually start closing.
-But mistakes actually provide us with the opportunity to work on correcting them and make it better than what we have previously planned.
-If things go wrong, don’t just abandon your plans just because it didn’t work out.
-Use this time of uncertainty as an advantage to develop yourself and your skills.
-Apart from the obvious area in which a mistake has happened, it might also shine light on other areas which we didn’t notice needed improvement.
-All in all, it’s a great place to be in – if we accept it, practice Ninja agility and are ready to move forward.
+But mistakes actually provide us with the opportunity to work on correcting them and make it better than previously planned.
+If things go wrong, don’t just abandon your plans just because they didn’t work out.
+Use this time of uncertainty as an way to develop yourself and your skills.
+What went wrong?
+Why did it happen?
+What could I have done differently?
+How well was the problem handled?
+Apart from understanding the error itself, we can see if it shone light on other areas, processes or procedures that might need improvement.
+All in all, it’s a great position to be in – accepting of mistakes, ready to practice Ninja agility, and ready to move forward better-equipped once it is resolved.

 If you reflect on your mistakes, learn from them and avoid making the same ones again, you can easily move on.
 Use your mistakes as a way to showcase how dedicated you are towards conquering them.
 Prove to people – but most importantly, to yourself and your own confidence – that you are strong enough carry on.
-This is merely a reminder of us being human, not a reflection on our skills.
+This is merely a reminder to us that we are human, not a reflection on the poverty of our skills.

 Embracing the Anti-Perfection Mindset

-For many years we have internalized that all we need to be aiming for is perfection.
-Will you accept our challenge to move away from it and embrace being human instead?
+Many of us have internalized over a long period of time that all we need to be aiming for is perfection.
+How do we accept the challenge to move away from it and embrace being human instead?
 Here’s how you can get started…

 Now it’s your turn!
 Shake off the need to be perfect and embrace being a Productivity Ninja instead.